 From there you will paddle down river about 15 miles (25 km) to Lee’s Ferry-but you must make reservations ahead for the service.
 While beautiful, the river is extremely cold – about 48°F (9°C) degrees all year long so don’t plan on swimming!

 BACK HAUL SERVICE:

+You will take a beautiful, fun ride up river with incredible views of the canyon!
 Contact Kelly Outfitters at Lee’s Ferry to make arrangements for the back-haul.
-They will work with your schedule so you can plan your custom trip!
-There are other companies that offer the service if Kelly’s is booked however, Kelly’s is highly recommended.
+They will work with your schedule so you can plan your custom trip.
+There are other companies that offer the service if Kelly’s is booked however, we highly recommend them!